sejinpark0209/tic-tac-toe/README.md

-Materialize# Tic Tac Toe Lab
+# Tic Tac Toe Lab

 **Objective:** Build a tic-tac-toe game in HTML, CSS, and JavaScript.